roger778876/systems-notes/README.md

+## 1/12 Cisco in an hour 2: Electric Boogaloo

 ## 1/11 Cisco in an hour
 - layer models of networking
 	- network communications is often conceptualized into layers so people can work on specific components